 Most DC managers view temp workers as a necessary evil: they need the extra hands to meet seasonal order peaks, but they dread the extra work required to bring temps up to speed, not to mention the inevitable increase in errors from inexperienced workers.
 John Migliore, General Manager of the Do it Best Retail Service Center in Montgomery, NY, is an exception.

 I met John at a voice-directed DC Tour event Lucas hosted in Montgomery.
 John’s team had just completed on-boarding a couple of dozen temps for Do it Best’s busy summer season.
-Prior to the event John gave me a tour of his facility and told me how the Jennifer voice picking system has benefitted managers and associates.
+Prior to the event John gave me a tour of his facility and told me how the Lucas voice-directed work execution system has benefitted managers and associates.
 Among other things, he said training temps is no longer the challenge it used to be in the pre-voice days.
 (To see the Do it Best voice application in action, view the video on YouTube: Voice Picking at Do it Best) On-boarding temps takes time from supervisors, team leads, and other pickers.

-Do it Best still needs to provide general orientation and safety training, but John says the specific picker training is a lot faster and easier with Jennifer.
+Do it Best still needs to provide general orientation and safety training, but John says the specific picker training is a lot faster and easier with Lucas.
 And since many of Do it Best’s summer temps are college age people, they like the idea of using voice technology and a mobile computer.
-After all, most 20 year olds have a smartphone permanently attached to their hand.
+After all, most 20 year old’s have a smartphone permanently attached to their hand.